sahinakkaya/sahinakkaya.dev/_posts/2023-01-16-hot-reloading-with-trap-and-kill.md

 ### Final words
-I think I am started to getting obsessed with `trap` command because it has such a good name.
-FOSS folks are at something when it comes to naming.
+I think I am started to getting obsessed with `trap` command because it has such a good name and purpose.
+FOSS people are really on another level when it comes to naming.
 Here is another good one:

 > \- How can you see the contents of a file?  <br>
 \+ You *`cat`* it.  <br>